Even Antarctica Has Invasive Species - D-brief

 Bartlett and her team are currently assessing the impacts the midges have had on the environment to better understand how to protect Antarctic ecosystems from future intrusions.
 She’s sampling areas of the island with midge populations and comparing them to areas without any to see what kind of changes are occurring.
 It will hopefully help build a better understanding of what happens when rapid environmental shifts occur.

 It appears that the midges are contained for the moment to Signy Island, and the small outcrop is located some distance from the continent itself.
 Still, says study co-author Scott Hayward, a professor at Birmingham, E. murphyi appears to share many characteristics with another species of midge native to the Antarctic Peninsula, and could probably survive there if introduced.
-The insects, and their larva, are small and easily overlooked, meaning it’s possible for them to travel unnoticed on shoes or equipment.
+The insects, and their larvae, are small and easily overlooked, meaning it’s possible for them to travel unnoticed on shoes or equipment.

 That could be a danger in the near future as warming conditions make it easier for invasive species to push southward and increased human traffic helps invasive species to spread.
 Two other invasive species, a type of fly, and a type of grass, are currently establishing themselves in different locations on the continent, and Bartlett says each appears to be doing quite well.
 Scientists have yet to study either in detail, so their impact on native ecosystems is unknown.